 We stopped along the way at the Cesar Chavez National Monument and between Searchlight and Nipton to check out the Joshua trees.
 We arrived at our lodge in the Grand Canyon with 78 miles of rated range in the pack.

 The weather forecast called for snow and we were not disappointed: three inches of snow fell Tuesday and another inch on Thursday.

 We saw lots of mule deer near the lodge and elk everywhere.
-I began to think there might be more elk in the park than pigeons in New York City.
+There might just be more elk in the park than pigeons in New York City.

-I planned to use the Supercharger in Tusayan during our stay, but Level 2 stations in the park were available and just a short walk from our hotel so I used them for local driving and to charge up for the ride home (here’s a link to a primer on the different types of charging for EVs – Levels 1, 2, and 3).
+I planned to use the Supercharger in Tusayan during our stay, but Level 2 stations in the park were available and just a short walk from our hotel room so I used them for local driving and to charge up for the ride home (here’s a link to a primer on the different types of charging for EVs – Levels 1, 2, and 3).

 We stopped at the same Superchargers on the way home.
-We left at 8:30AM and got home at 11:30PM, so 15 hours total driving and charging for the 800 mile return trip.
+We left at 8:30AM and got home at 11:30PM, so 15 hours total driving and charging for the 800+ mile return trip.
 The return trip had shorter charging time (1h:17m) than on the way up (1h:55m).
-That was partially because we needed less energy descending from 6800′ elevation to our home at 50′ above sea level, and also because I was a little better at herding everyone back into the car after charging sessions on the return trip.
+That was partially because we needed less energy descending from 6800′ elevation to our home near sea level, and also because I was a little better at herding everyone back into the car after charging sessions on the return trip.